postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 So far we've only considered simple statistical measures of relevance like `ts_rank`s TF/IDF, but people have a much more sophisticated idea of relevance.
 Luckily, they'll tell you exactly what they think is relevant by clicking on it.
 We can use this feedback to train a model that learns the optimal weights of **title_rank** vs **body_rank** for our boosting function.
 We'll redefine relevance as the probability that a user will click on a search result, given our inputs like **title_rank** and **body_rank**.

 This is considered a Supervised Learning problem, because we have a labeled dataset of user clicks that we can use to train our model.
-The inputs to our function are called **features** of the data for the machine learning model, and the output is often referred to as the **label**.
+The inputs to our function are called _features_ of the data for the machine learning model, and the output is often referred to as the _label_.

 ### Training Data

 First things first, we need to record some user clicks on our search results.
 We'll create a new table to store our training data, which are the observed inputs and output of our new relevance function.
 In a real system, we'd probably have separate tables to record **sessions**, **searches**, **results**, **clicks** and other events, but for simplicity in this example, we'll just record the exact information we need to train our model in a single table.
-Everytime we perform a search, we'll record the `ts_rank` for the both the title and body, and whether the user clicked on the result.
+Everytime we perform a search, we'll record the `ts_rank` for the both the **title** and **body**, and whether the user **clicked** on the result.

 !!! generic